purduerov/X13-Core/readme.txt

     That being said, it didn't show enough promise to make me think this extra effort was worth it, but maybe I can throw a freshman at it to do my dirty work for me + teach them how to build a nn.

 yeet:
   idk honestly something I tried with contouring

 photomosaics:
-  my starting take on Hunter's work
+  my starting take on Hunter's work.
+Made it fault tolerant and work with real target images, but not perfect.
+Simplified in the one algo.
   tester: test driver